cle1994/InnoD_Web_Handbook/6-javascript.md

 While you're first starting out, Javascript will mostly be used so that you can manipulate DOM elements.
-We'll go over how jQuery can make this a lot easier for you later, but you should understand how jQuery does it and how to use plain Javascript with frameworks or libraries (it comes up a lot if you ever interview for a web engineer position).
+We'll go over how jQuery can make this a lot easier for you later, but you should understand how jQuery does it and how to use plain Javascript without frameworks or libraries (it comes up a lot if you ever interview for a job requiring you do to web work).

 In general, it's good to know Javascript fairly well because you can use it to build simple backends or APIs to talk to those backends using Node.js.